influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 Members are Chronograf users who have been added to organizations but do not have any functional permissions.
 Members can authenticate, but they cannot access any resources within an organization and thus cannot use Chronograf.

-By default, organizations have a default role of `member`.
+By default, new organizations have a default role of `member`.
 If an organization is in Public mode, then anyone could authenticate and become a member, but not be able to use Chronograf until an administrator adds them to a different role.

 #### Viewers (role:`viewer`)